 MacLeish Field Station

-The Arts Afield program, launched in April 2017, was designed to promote the arts and humanities at the Ada and Archibald MacLeish Field Station.
-Named for an artist and a poet respectively, the field station has always been a truly liberal arts space.
-It’s home to biological research, art installations, dance programs, writing retreats, star-gazing programs, and much more.
+The Arts Afield program is designed to encourage work in, and collaboration across, the arts, humanities, and sciences at the Ada and Archibald MacLeish Field Station.
+Named for an artist and a poet respectively, the field station has always been a truly liberal arts space, home to scientific research, art installations, dance programs, writing retreats, star-gazing programs, and much more.
 Arts Afield formalizes that commitment.

-The Arts Afield program is modeled on a common academic research station model, the Long-Term Ecological Research Program, adapted for Smith’s liberal arts mission.
+One aspect of the Arts Afield program is modeled on a common academic research station model, the Long-Term Ecological Research Program, and adapted for Smith’s liberal arts mission.
 Ten “research plots” for the arts and humanities have been created at MacLeish, where artists, visitors, and students alike are invited to pause, reflect, and create.

 Arts Afield is an initiative of the Center for the Environment, Ecological Design, and Sustainability (CEEDS), and is co-chaired by Joanne Benkley, Associate Director of ES&P and CEEDS and Michele Wick, a lecturer in psychology.

 The MacLeish Field Station is available year round for faculty research, field trips, and independent student projects.
 For more information, contact Paul Wetzel, field station manager, at firstname.lastname@example.org.

 The MacLeish Field Station is home to a “low elements” challenge course.
 This exciting resource was made possible by a generous donation from Trish Jackson, former vice president of development for the college, and was designed and constructed by High 5 Adventure of Brattleboro, Vermont.